minio/docs/source/operations/checklists/software.rst

      - Disable system services that index, scan, or audit the filesystem, system-level calls, or kernel-level calls.
        These services can reduce performance due to resource contention or interception of MinIO operations.

        MinIO strongly recommends uninstalling or disabling the following services on hosts running MinIO:

        - ``mlocate`` or ``plocate``
        - ``updatedb``
        - ``auditd``
        - ``fstrim``
        - Crowdstrike Falcon
+       - Antivirus software (``clamav``)

        The above list represents the most common services or softwares known to cause performance or behavioral issues with high performance systems like MinIO.
        Consider removing or disabling any other service or software which functions similarly to those listed above on MinIO hosts.

        Alternatively, configure these services to ignore or exclude the MinIO Server process and *all* drives or drive paths accessed by MinIO.